 Overall width

-Measure the widest point from left to right (usually outside arm to outside arm).
-If arms flare outward, measure the flare—not the seat box.
+Measure the widest point from left to right, usually outside arm to outside arm.
+If the arms flare outward, measure the flare rather than the narrower seat box.

-Tip: If the sofa has a chaise or return (sectional), measure each module separately and also record the total span in the intended configuration.
+If the sofa has a chaise or other sectional return, measure each module separately and also record the total footprint in the layout you plan to use.

 Overall depth

 Measure from the farthest front point to the farthest back point.
-This is often deeper than “seat depth” because it includes the back frame and any attached cushions.
+This is usually deeper than seat depth because it includes the back frame and any fixed back structure.

-Room-planning note: Depth is the number that quietly ruins traffic flow.
-A sofa can “fit” against the wall and still make a walkway feel cramped.
+Depth is one of the easiest numbers to underestimate in a room.
+A sofa can technically fit the wall and still make a small living room feel cramped.

 Overall height

 Measure from the floor to the highest fixed point, usually the top of the back frame.
-If the back has a pillow-top edge or a tight back with a hump, measure that highest point.
+If the back shape rises in the center or at the corners, measure the highest point rather than the neatest one.

 Diagonal depth for entryways (the measurement that saves purchases)